davidrule369/x64DbgMCPServer/README.md

 .NET Framework 4.7.2 SDK

 ## Getting Started
-Clone or fork the project: git clone <your-repo-url>
+Clone or fork the project: git clone https://github.com/AgentSmithers/x64DbgMCPServer

 Open the solution and build.

 copy the files (DotNetPluginCS\bin\x64\Debug) into the x64DBG plugin (x96\release\x64\plugins) folder to run
 ![image](https://github.com/user-attachments/assets/d307d3e0-4215-4fc4-a702-a9fd814703ac)
 ![image](https://github.com/user-attachments/assets/02eb35d8-8584-46de-83c6-b535d23976b9)

+Start the Debugger, goto plugins -> Click "Start MCP Server"

+Connect to it with your prefered MCP Client on port 3001 via SSE.

 ## Sample Commands
 I’ve validated several commands already and they are working wonders.
 I’m especially excited to be using this system to explore how AI-assisted reverse engineering could streamline security workflows.